Table of Contents

 What happens to your body in a rollover accident?

 When the vehicle crashes and tips during a rollover accident, the occupants get ejected from the vehicle.
 This could result in fatal injuries when the body is impacted at different angles by the objects on the road.
 The severity of a rollover increases when the users do not wear seatbelts.
-When the vehicle is in an unpredictable motion or stops abruptly it may cause catastrophic injuries.
+When the vehicle is in unpredictable motion or stops abruptly, it may cause catastrophic injuries.

 Here are the common injuries resulting from a rollover accident.